SelecTree: Tree Detail

 Has fragrant Flower.

 SIRIS TREE, WHITE MONKEYPOD, LEBBEK TREE, FRYWOOD, KOKO, WOMAN'S TONGUE TREE, FLEA TREE, SIRIS, ACACIA LEBBEK, MIMOSA LEBBECK, INDIAN SIRIS, EAST IND

 Growth Rate: 24 Inches per Year.

 Flowers Showy.
-Fragrant Greenish White to Cream-Colored.
+Fragrant White or Cream.
 Flowers in Spring.
 Has perfect flowers (male and female parts in each flower).

 Shading Capacity Rated as out of Leaf.

 Litter Issue is Flowers, Dry Fruit and Leaves.

 Tree Site Conditions & Constraints

 Salinity Tolerance is Good Inland.